isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 1 	   35
 ```

-There are more users than initially expected (35 instead of 30), but that seems fine.
+The count shows 35 users instead of the expected 30, which is acceptable.

-Then I verify if the date period in my dataset matches the expected time window (March 12, 2016 to May 12, 2016 period).
+Next, I verified that the date range matches the dataset's intended timeframe (March 12, 2016, to May 12, 2016):

 ``` sql